Two Roses and a Golden Rod: Plot

 In 1972 Los Angeles, film screenwriter Billy Waters lives in Hollywood with his wife Sheree Sudaine, a British actress who stars in several of his films, and their fifteen-year-old daughter Junior.
-Billy is burdened by the demands of his wife, while Sheree regularly argues with her daughter.
 Despite being father and daughter, Billy and Junior have an incestuous sexual attraction to each other.
 Junior constantly flirts with her father, while Billy keeps his incestuous urges to himself despite his wife pointing out his obvious attraction to her.
+Sheree regularly argues with the undisciplined Junior.
 Their neighbor Lou Jean, meanwhile, is attracted to both Billy and Sheree, especially after encountering them during a party held by her brother Artie where Billy rescued her from gropers and kissed her.

-As Junior makes out with her French tutor Charlie, Charlie narrates a bizarre story of his uncle going to heaven and, disgusted by seeing sexually immoral acts on earth, gets an angel's help to change people's sex drives into them having handshakes instead.
-After his story ends, Charlie and Junior decide to have sex, with Charlie teaching her fellatio.
-While having a champagne bath together, Billy and Sheree reminisce when Billy first had sex with the then-fifteen-year-old Sheree for the first time, which got her pregnant with Junior and led to their marriage.
+Billy's marriage to Sheree is loveless as he could not leave her due to his reliance on her starring in his films, often turning to his lust for his daughter in writing erotic scripts.
+While having a champagne bath together to reignite their love, Billy and Sheree reminisce when Billy first had sex with the then-fifteen-year-old Sheree for the first time, which led to Sheree getting pregnant with Junior and their eventual marriage.
 The two talk about Lou Jean; despite saying they will remain loyal to each other, they admit their attraction to her.

+Junior makes out with her French tutor Charlie, but Junior refuses to have sex with him as to save herself for her father.
+Charlie narrates a bizarre story of how ridiculous purity culture is.
+After his story ends, Charlie and Junior decide to have sex, with Charlie teaching her fellatio.
 Billy walks in on Charlie and Junior making out, causing Charlie to quickly escape the premises.
 Junior, still topless, uses the moment to try to seduce her father, while Billy reiterates that as her father he only sees her as his child, and that he is loyal to his wife.
 Junior reminds him of when they kissed romantically; Billy reminds her that he was drunk and thought she was Sheree.
 Junior then says that if she cannot have him, then she can move on to the significantly older Sir Harry, a wealthy socialite pushing sixty who had recently separated from his fifth wife and kissed Junior during a party.
 To prove he does love her, Billy takes Junior to a big night out into town.
 When they arrive home, Billy continuously rebuffs his daughter's proposals to have sex and the two simply drink instead.